 - Eagle Mask – Used by the Eagle clan families

-- Bakwas – This is a water creature who takes away drowned people and someone with a power to hypnotize.
+- Bakwas – This is a water creature who takes away drowned people and someone with the power to hypnotize.

-Bear in mind that each of the British Columbia first nation communities has their own ways to use masks and this is just an indicative description to give you an idea of how these masks are used.
+Bear in mind that each of the communities has its own ways to use masks and this is just an indicative description to give you an idea of how these masks are used.